 When will I get my claimed refund?

 You getting your claim, depends on how you have filled out the claim; if you have processed your claim with a cheque (or ‘Payable order’).
-Your claim will take 5 weeks for processing.
+Your claim will take 5 weeks to process.

 And if you processed your claim expecting to get your payment into your bank account.
-Your claim will take 5 working days for processing.
+Your claim will take 5 working days to process.

 For claim, if your refund is for tax taken from your pay or pension, it takes up to 25 working days, when you have not got a P800 tax calculation.

-What happened if you do not get your refund?
+What happens if you do not get your refund?

 If you haven’t yet gotten the refund, you claim online, you need to wait for 5 weeks.
 And if you filled out your claim through the postal, before you contacted HMRC about your payment, you need to wait for 6 weeks.